D.Sc. (tech), M.Sc. (tech)

 - How is climate change altering Northern hydrology and biogeochemistry: less snow, how about flow?

 - How snowmelt supports Northern ecosystems and societies: all life relies on groundwater, but is it form snowmelt or rain?

-Ala-aho has explored these research questions at field sites in Northern Scandinavia, Arctic and Boreal and regions of the Canada, and Alaska, and Western Siberia, and the Scottish Highlands.
+Ala-aho has explored these research questions at field sites in Arctic and Boreal and regions of Northern Scandinavia, Canada, Alaska, Western Siberia, and the Scottish Highlands.

 Nutritional Landscape of Arctic Caribou, visiting scolar in studying how snow conditions influence caribou winter foraging in Arctic Alaska.
 (University of Alaska Anchorage, 2019)

 Strategic research project of the University of Oulu, KVANTUM, Groundwater - surface water interaction in boreal peatland-esker systems (University of Oulu, 2017 ->)

 VeWa; Vegetation effects on water flow and mixing in high-latitude ecosystems (University of Aberdeen, 2015-2017)

 SIWA; Climate impact on the carbon emission and export from Siberian inland waters (University of Aberdeen, 2015-2017)

 AQVI; Pohjavesien ja niistä riippuvien ekosysteemeiden kestävä hallinta (University of Oulu, 2013-2015)